valoudefou/php-simple-shop/README.md

    - When `$checkoutFlow === 1`, `cart.php` renders the integrated flow and `checkout.php` immediately redirects back to `cart.php`.
 4. **For local QA** you can force either path (and thereby change the default AB Tasty value) via `?checkout_flow=0` or `?checkout_flow=1` in the query string.
 This preference is stored in the session so it persists while you browse.

-Both flows create AB Tasty transaction + item hits and append a JSON line to `transactions.log`.
+Both flows create AB Tasty transaction + item hits and append a JSON line to the transaction log (project-root locally, `/tmp/simple-php-shop/transactions.log` on Vercel).

 ### Telemetry Hits